What You'll Learn

 As you prepare to discuss the deployment with your children, you may be wondering when and how much to tell your kids.
 Here are some tips to get you started.

-When to bring it up
+Bring it up

 When to tell children about the upcoming deployment will depend on the age and developmental level of each child.